appleneko2001/o3c-docs/en/docs.md

 ## <div align="center"> Hardware Factory Reset (Hard Reset) </div>
 Somehow the factory reset won't help.
 You can consider to perform a hard reset to your keypad by "reflash" the firmware.
 You can also "downgrade" the firmware version of your o3c / o3c++ keypad by following this guide.

+> [!IMPORTANT]
-!!! warning Additional information for o3c++ users
+> Additional information for o3c++ users
+>
-	Since the base firmware package in this guide was only built for o3c, o3c++ users have to do extra stuff when upgrading firmware (after doing the hardware recovery and for future updates).
+>	Since the base firmware package in this guide was only built for o3c, o3c++ users have to do extra stuff when upgrading firmware (after doing the hardware recovery and for future updates).
-	The device will be seen as an o3c by the updater and thus be flashed with the incorrect o3c firmware, so to get around this they must:
+>	The device will be seen as an o3c by the updater and thus be flashed with the incorrect o3c firmware, so to get around this they must:

-	1. Delete the "app_o3c.bin" file in the "firmware" folder
+>	1. Delete the "app_o3c.bin" file in the "firmware" folder
-	2. Rename "app_o3c_pp.bin" to "app_o3c.bin"
+>	2. Rename "app_o3c_pp.bin" to "app_o3c.bin"
-	3. That's it.
+>	3. That's it.
 You can run the bat file to upgrade like usual now.
+>

-	With this way you can reflash your o3c++ correctly without loss features.
+>	With this way you can reflash your o3c++ correctly without loss features.

 <!--